benetech/martus.martus-build/BuildFiles/Documents/Mac-install-README.txt

 Installing Martus (new or upgrade):
-1. Download the Martus DMG file and double-click it as you would any DMG.
+1. Download the Martus DMG file and double-click it as you would for any DMG file.
 2. Double-click on the Martus icon to view the contents.
 3. We recommend that you copy the Martus application (Martus.app) to your Applications folder.
 4. The MartusDocumentation folder contains files with helpful information about Martus, including User Guides, Quick Start Guides, and README files that describe the features in each version, all in various languages.
 We also suggest that you copy this folder to your computer where you can have easy access to it.
 5. If you are using a Martus Language Pack (e.g. Martus-en.mlp), please copy the mlp file to your Martus data folder.
 For instructions on how to access your Martus data folder, see the section below named "Viewing the Martus Data Folder".
 6. Burmese, Khmer, and Bangla/Bengali fonts are provided in the Fonts folder.
 If you need any of these, you can install it by double-clicking on the .ttf file and choosing "Install".
-   If you have issues, please email help@martus.org.
+   If you have issues running or entering text in Burmese, Khmer, or Bangla/Bengali, please see FAQs 40 - 42 in the Martus User Guide, or email help@martus.org.

 Running Martus on Mac OS X